 The GPC discussed if the draft legislative program should have more specific language as it relates to the restoration of long-term funding to the NVTA.
 Chair Randall stated that at the recommendation of Ms. Baynard, the GPC agreed that language that is more specific should be added when required.
 Chair Randall added the current broad, non-specific language would allow more flexibility regarding funding solutions.

-Ms. Baynard added that the GPC tasked the Authority staff with bringing forth a set of principles that would guide future analysis and review of any proposals that came forward.
+Ms. Baynard added that the GPC tasked the Authority staff with bringing forth a set of principles that would guide future analysis and review of any proposals that come forward.

 Chair Randall discussed amendments to the draft legislative program:

-The addition of a chart that highlights the loss sustained due to the repeal of the Grantor’s Tax and Transient Occupancy Tax (TOT).
+The addition of a table in the chart that highlights the loss sustained due to the repeal of the Grantor’s Tax and Transient Occupancy Tax (TOT).

 The addition of language that speaks to the importance of technology as it relates to transportation as suggested by Councilmember Snyder.